 Day 1: Arrival to Vienna

 It is recommended to arrive early.
-This metropolis on the Danube has plenty to offer and it is worth to stay there for a longer time.
-Enjoy a cup of coffee and the typical Vienna cake "Sachertorte" in one of the numerous coffee houses or treat yourself to a roundtrip with the horse-drawn cab "Fiaker".
+This metropolis on the Danube has plenty to offer and it is worth it to stay extra time.
+Enjoy a cup of coffee and the typical Vienna cake "Sachertorte" in one of the numerous coffee houses, or treat yourself to a small trip with the horse-drawn cab "Fiaker."

 Day 2: Vienna – Bratislava (42 miles/68 km)